azabiong/vim-highlighter/README.md

 >   Find  -F  'item[i+1].size() * 2'
 > ```

+#### Visual selection

+>  When searching for parts of a string in a file as is, visual selection would be useful.
+>  After selecting the part, press `HiFind` key.
+The plugin will escape the pattern properly.

 ### Navigation

   After a search, it will be handy to use keyboard shortcuts to the following commands to easily navigate the results.